-Registration is now open for a PhD course in risk, uncertainty and decision making.
+Registration is now closed for the PhD course in risk, uncertainty and decision making.

 The aim of the course is to give a deeper understanding of the theoretical perspectives and methods in risk research within different disciplines, and tools for interdisciplinary risk research.
 The course contains lectures and seminars.
 The lectures will provide rich accounts of different disciplinary perspectives.
 The participants will in seminars get a chance to collaborate on questions requiring an interdisciplinary approach.

 Target group: Graduate students from different disciplines

 - October 13-14th in Lund (hosted by LUCRAM, Lund University), starts 9.00 the 13th, ends 15.00 the 14th